 Have you noticed that World Records are set mostly by young, healthy professionals?
-Now, with our age-grade calculator, you can compare your running pace (or jumping distance, or even throwing scores!) with them!
+Now, with our age-grade calculator, after you use our pace calculator, you can compare the results with them!
 In the article below, we'll explain what age-grade is, how it may influence your performance running, and how this age-graded running calculator can help you assess your results.

 What is age-grade?

 Age grading is a method for recalculating your running times and throwing distances while considering your sex and age.
 The peak of your physical possibilities is in your twenties.
-After that, no matter how meticulous your training plan, your performance will start to decrease.
-But this doesn't mean that you're getting worse - a marathon is still within reach.
-It just becomes harder.
+After that, your performance will start to decrease.
+However, you can still find helpful our training pace calculator or marathon pace calculator to plan your training.

-This is human physiology!
-Our ability to function begins to deteriorates after 20, muscle become weaker (to maintain them, control your protein intake).
 That's exactly when our age-grade calculator becomes handy.
 It enables you to get the score you would have had at your peak age and compare it against the World Record, as well as the standard performance of people your age.
-Also, don't forget that women and men differ; therefore this tool takes into account your sex.
+Also, don't forget that women and men differ; therefore, this tool takes into account your sex.

 Why is running good for my health?

-To begin with, a daily dose of intensive exercise is good for your health, with doctors recommending a minimum of 75 minutes per week.
-This will decrease your cardiovascular risk and will help you stay in good shape.
+To begin with, a daily dose of intensive exercise is good for your health, unless you have any contraindications.that adults should do at least 150 minutes of moderate-intensity aerobic physical activity; or at least 75 minutes of vigorous-intensity aerobic physical activity.
 And it is so easily accessible!